anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     the page contains the code of the action function, including code comments;
     however,
-    the most ímportant points should be described in markdown.[^2']
+    the most ímportant points about the code should be described separately.[^2']

     Form